Header simple bg

 • In the limited circumstances where we have collected and process your Personal Information for a specific purpose with your consent, then you can withdraw your consent for that specific processing at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted based on your consent prior to your withdrawal, nor will it affect processing of your Personal Information conducted in reliance on lawful processing grounds other than consent.
 Once we have received notification that you have withdrawn your consent, we will no longer process your Personal Information for the purpose originally agreed to, unless we have another legal basis for processing; and

-• The right to complain to a data protection authority about our collection and use of your Personal Information.
+• The right to complain to a data protection authority about our collection and use of your Personal Information, but we encourage you to first contact us with any questions or concerns.
 For more information specific to your Covered Jurisdiction, please contact your local data protection authority.
+For the EU you can find a list of competent data protection authorities at https://edpb.europa.eu/about-edpb/board/members_en, for the UK it is the Information Commissioner https://ico.org.uk/global/contact-us/, for Switzerland it is the Federal Data Protection and Information Commissioner https://www.edoeb.admin.ch/edoeb/en/home/the-fdpic/contact.html, and for Brazil it is the National Data Protection Authority (ANPD) https://www.gov.br/anpd/pt-br.

-To exercise any of the foregoing rights, you may submit a request through our privacy request form, which also includes information on how to unsubscribe from marketing communications as noted below under “Marketing”.
+To exercise any of the foregoing rights, you may submit a request through Dynatrace Privacy Request Form.

 To verify your request, you must provide sufficient information to allow us to reasonably verify you are the person about whom we collected Personal Information, and you must describe your request with sufficient detail to allow us to properly understand, evaluate, and respond to your request.

 We will only use Personal Information we collect during the verification process for the purpose of verifying your identity.
-If you maintain an account with us, we may use that account to verify your identity.
 If we are unable to verify your identity, we may decline to comply with your request, and let you know why.
-We will focus on responding to your request for access or deletion within the time period required by law.
+We will focus on responding to your request for access or deletion within the period required by law.
 If we require additional time, we will inform you of the reason and extension period.
 We may charge a fee to process or respond to your request if it is excessive or repetitive.